-With three no hitters under her belt, first-year pitcher Courtney Coppersmith is picking off batters, and picking up accolades—including a first for UMBC.
+With five no hitters under her belt, first-year pitcher Courtney Coppersmith spent the semester picking off batters and picking up accolades—including several firsts for UMBC.

-The crowd roared and then began laughing, because at this point, it’s all become so unbelievable you can’t help but laugh.
-First-year pitcher Courtney Coppersmith, biochemistry and molecular biology, had just hit a tie-breaking (and eventual game-winning), two-out, two-strike grand slam for the UMBC Softball team in the bottom of the sixth (out of the seven innings in a softball game) against non-conference foe Norfolk State.
-She also pitched in the game and struck out ten batters in a complete game victory.
+Flashback to April, and the UMBC Softball team’s bout against Norfolk State.
+The crowd roared and then began laughing out of astonishment: Coppersmith ’22, biochemistry and molecular biology, had just hit a tie-breaking (and eventual game-winning), two-out, two-strike grand slam in the bottom of the sixth (out of the seven innings in a collegiate softball game).

-Her teammates and fans just can’t stop shaking their heads and smiling, because every time the lefthander from York, Pennsylvania, steps on the field, it seems like she’s either breaking another record or coming up clutch.
+Her teammates and fans couldn’t stop shaking their heads and smiling because every time the lefthander from York, Pennsylvania, stepped on the field, it seemed like she was either breaking another record or coming up clutch.

 The previous UMBC record for strikeouts in a single game was 13, set over a decade ago.
 Coppersmith has already reached or surpassed that total in a game seven times this season.
-She absolutely shattered the record in one of the best performances in the nation this season: a 17 strikeout, no walk, one hit masterpiece in a 1 – 0 win at UNC Wilmington, in which she scored the only run of the game on offense for UMBC.
+She absolutely shattered the record in one of the best performances in the nation this season: a 17 strikeout, no walk, one-hit masterpiece in a 1 – 0 win at UNC Wilmington, in which she scored the only run of the game on offense for UMBC.
 She then one-upped that with a 17 strikeout no-hitter in a 7 – 0 win over conference rival Maine.
-That’s right, she threw a perfect game and a no-hitter back-to-back conference games.
-A week later, she struck out 12 in her third no-hitter of the season, a 2-0 win over Delaware State.

 No one has more fun on the diamond than Coppersmith, who can be seen dancing to the music in between pitches.
-She’s top three in the country in strikeouts (246) and strikeouts per game (11.45), and has the softball team off to its best start since 2015.
-We sat down with the thrower of a nasty “rise ball” for a Q&A.
+She’s top three in the country in strikeouts (a school single-season record 346) and near the top in strikeouts per game (10.16).
+We sat down with the thrower of a nasty “rise ball”—and aspiring future pharmacist—for a Q&A.

 Zach Seidel: You were obviously recruited to play at multiple schools, so what made UMBC your top choice?